schilling 2004 alcs

 It was over in the second inning.
-Our warrior, our top gun was on the hill.
+Schilling, our warrior, our top gun was on the hill.
 And he couldn’t get it done.
 Had nuthin’.
 Looked awful.
 Before we’d polished off our first beer, it was 6-0 and looking impossible.

 And then Wakefield, who stymied the Yanks in last year’s ALCS until its final, bitter moments, surrendered the last few nails for the coffin.
 Two more runs, and an eight run deficit, and suddenly you were wondering what it would feel like to get a full night’s sleep.

 Only it wasn’t over.
 Because the Sox made it interesting.
 Very interesting.
+Because (who else) Mark Bellhorn finally cracked the Moose Code and kiboshed the no-hitter.
 And when Ortizzle’s ball popped out of the glove of Matsui — who is our worst enemy at the plate and our best friend in the outfield — and the gap was closed to one run, you were born again, looking for snacks, and slapping on the rally cap.

 But it really was over.
 Because Mo Rivera, who is almost untouchable in the regular season and inhuman in the playoffs, came and in got Mr. Cowboy Up himself to pop out weakly to quell the uprising with the tying run just ninety antagonizing feet away.